.357 Magnum Ammo

 Federal Premium 125gr JHP (Classic) — the load that established .357’s reputation in the 1970s–80s.
 Still excellent. ~$0.80–1.20/rd.

 Hornady LeverEvolution 140gr FTX — the lever-action load.
-Polymer tip is safe in tubular magazines (traditional pointed bullets aren’t), high BC for a pistol bullet. ~$0.90–1.30/rd.
+Polymer tip is safe in tubular magazines; traditional pointed bullets aren’t. ~$0.90–1.30/rd.

 Buffalo Bore 158gr JSP — full-power hunting and woods carry load. ~$0.80–1.20/rd.